Jerry West: 1971–74: Late success and twilight years

 In the postseason, the Lakers defeated the Chicago Bulls in a four-game sweep, then went on to face the Milwaukee Bucks, and defeated them in six games.
 In the 1972 NBA Finals, the Lakers again met the New York Knicks.
-Although West suffered a terrible shooting slump during games 1 and 2, the Lakers tied the series at one win each, and in game 3, he scored 21 points and helped the Lakers win game 3.
+Although West suffered a terrible shooting slump during games 1 and 2, the Lakers tied the series at one win each, and in game 3, he scored 21 points and helped the Lakers win and take a 2-1 series lead.
 In this game, he reached 4,002 playoff points, which set an all-time NBA record.
 After winning game 4 due to a superb outing from Wilt Chamberlain, West scored 23 points and dished out 9 assists in game 5, helping the Lakers to win the game and the NBA championship.
 The championship was West's first-ever NBA title.
 West conceded that he had played a terrible series and credited the team for the success.
 Years later he said "I played terrible basketball in the Finals, and we won...
 It was particularly frustrating because I was playing so poorly that the team overcame me.
 Maybe that's what a team is all about."

 Having overcome this long term frustration, West entered his 13th NBA year.
 In the 1972–73 NBA season, Goodrich took over as the principal scorer, and West was now primarily again a playmaking guard.
 He averaged 22.8 points per game but also averaged 8.8 assists and again was a first team selection on the All-Star, All-NBA, and All-Defense teams.
 The Lakers won 60 games and reached the 1973 NBA Finals against the New York Knicks.
 In game 1 West scored 24 points before fouling out with three minutes left; Los Angeles still won game 1 115–112.
 The Knicks took games 2 and 3, and West strained both of his hamstrings.
 In game 4, the shorthanded Lakers were no match for New York, and in game 5, both the injured West and Hairston had subpar performances, and despite Chamberlain's 23 points and 21 rebounds, the Lakers lost 102–93 and the series.